vithun-dhyan/dhyancc/Angular/README.md

 ## Copy app component

-- Copy the contents of app component and replace it in your project (ts, css, html).
+- Copy & replace the contents of app component it in your project (ts, css, html).

 <b> NOTE - The given project has been built using Node.js v18.20.4, Angular cli v13.0.4, Angular v13.0.3 </b>